anthew/design-your-transit-system_customizer/README.md

 ## Overview

-Bus Bux is an extension of BlinkTag's "Design Your Transit System" that allows you to create a transit survey using just a Word document.
+This is a extension of BlinkTag's "[Design Your Transit System](https://github.com/BlinkTagInc/design-your-transit-system)".
+In this version, users can create a transit survey simply by entering information into a Word document.
+This approach makes it more user-friendly, especially for non-programmers.

 <br />